 On May 6, 2009, Gucci America, Inc. filed a complaint in the U.S. District Court for the Southern District of New York against Guess?, Inc. and certain third-party licensees for the Company asserting, among other things, trademark and trade dress law violations and unfair competition.
 The complaint sought injunctive relief, compensatory damages, including treble damages, and certain other relief.
-Complaints similar to those in the above action have also been filed by Gucci entities against the Company and certain of its subsidiaries in the Court of Milan, Italy, the Court of Paris, France and the Intermediate People's Court of Nanjing, China.
-The three week bench trial in the U.S. matter concluded on April 19, 2012, with the court issuing a preliminary ruling on May 21, 2012 and a final ruling on July 19, 2012.
+Complaints similar to those in the above action have also been filed by Gucci entities against the Company and certain of its subsidiaries in the Court of Milan, Italy, the Intermediate People's Court of Nanjing, China and the Court of Paris, France.
+The three-week bench trial in the U.S. matter concluded on April 19, 2012, with the court issuing a preliminary ruling on May 21, 2012 and a final ruling on July 19, 2012.
 Although the plaintiff was seeking compensation in the U.S. matter in the form of damages of \$26 million and an accounting of profits of \$99 million, the final ruling provided for monetary damages of \$2.3 million against the Company and \$2.3 million against certain of its licensees.
 The court also granted narrow injunctions in favor of the plaintiff for certain of the claimed infringements.
 On August 20, 2012, the appeal period expired without any party having filed an appeal, rendering the judgment final.
 On May 2, 2013, the Court of Milan ruled in favor of the Company in the Milan, Italy matter.
 In the ruling, the Court rejected all of the plaintiff's claims and ordered the cancellation of three of the plaintiff's Italian and four of the plaintiff's European Community trademark registrations.
 On June 10, 2013, the plaintiff appealed the Court's ruling in the Milan matter.
+On September 15, 2014, the Court of Appeal of Milan affirmed the majority of the lower Court's ruling in favor of the Company, but overtured the lower Court's finding with respect to an unfair competition claim.
+The matter has now entered into a damages phase based on the ruling.
 In the China matter, the Intermediate People's Court of Nanjing, China issued a ruling on November 8, 2013 granting an injunction in favor of the plaintiff for certain of the claimed infringements on handbags and small leather goods and awarding the plaintiff statutory damages in the amount of approximately \$80,000.
 The Company strongly disagrees with the Court's decision and has appealed the ruling.
-The judgment in the China matter is stayed pending the appeal.
+The judgment in the China matter is stayed pending the appeal, which was heard in May 2014.
+On January 30, 2015, the Court of Paris ruled in favor of the Company, rejecting all of the plaintiff's claims and partially cancelling two of the plaintiff's claims and one of the plaintiff's international trademark registrations.
+On February 17, 2015, the plaintiff appealed the Court of Paris' ruling.